bek2518/alx-higher_level_programming/0x11-python-network_1/README.md

 4 | 3-error_code.py | Python script that sends request to URL and Manages HTTPError exception 5 | 4-hbtn_status.py | Fetches intranet status using requests
-6 | 5-hbtn_header.py | Takes in URL and display value of variable in header using requests 7 | 6-post_email.py | Snds a POST to passed URL with email as parameter using requests
+6 | 5-hbtn_header.py | Takes in URL and display value of variable in header using requests 7 | 6-post_email.py | Sends a POST to passed URL with email as parameter using requests 8| 7-error_code.py | Sends request to URL and displays error code if status code >= 400